tristanbatchler/moonlapse.net/_posts/2020-10-12-how-to-run-your-own-moonlapse-server-arch-manjaro.md

    ```shell
    sudo pacman -S python-pip
    ```
-4. Install the PostgreSQL, the database server the game will need to read from and write to.
+4. Install PostgreSQL the database server the game will need to read from and write to.

    ```shell
    sudo pacman -S postgresql